elevatebart/glyphToDataUri/README.md

 # glyphToDataUri
-bridge between glyphicons and google maps
+This code is a bridge between glyphicons and google maps

 Since google mpas accept only images and simple paths as markers, one should not be able to use glyphicons on a google maps implementation.
 Google maps markers images can find their source in images url and in complete innline URIs.

-Therefore generating a URI from a glyph allow as follows
+Therefore generating a URI from a glyph allow if used as follows to keep the scalability and coloration of the glyphicons even on maps.

     var self = this,